viniciusvasti/my-personal-website/posts/awesome-backend-part4-rest-api-modeling.md

 ---

 Hi, everyone!
-This is the part 4 of Awesome Backend series.
+This is part 4 of the Awesome Backend series.
-More info at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>
+More info at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands-on</a>
 For this part, I'm going to design the REST API requesting an Order for Awesome Online Store.
 For now, it isn't going to be RESTFull, I will keep it simple.

-So, hands on!
+So, hands-on!

 ---

 ## About the tech stack
 - [REST API](https://restfulapi.net/);
-- [A really good guide for designing REST API's](https://restfulapi.net/resource-naming/) following a concise and clean structure of paths, resource names and so on.
+- [A really good guide for designing REST API's](https://restfulapi.net/resource-naming/) following a concise and clean structure of paths, resource names, and so on.

 ---

 ### The API Base Path
-Usually, the base path url of an API is consisted of its DNS and API version.
+Usually, the base path URL of an API consists of its DNS and API version.
 There are different approaches to versioning an API, including in the path is the one I rather.
-I'm thinking on `awesome-online-store.com/api/v1`.
-I decided to add `/api` thus I can reuse the DNS of the Web App.
+I'm thinking of `awesome-online-store.com/api/v1`.
+I decided to add `/api` thus I could reuse the DNS of the Web App.

 ### The API resources for each Microservice
-As showed before, I'm going to have and API Gateway exposing the API for clients.
+As shown before, I'm going to have an API Gateway exposing the API for clients.
 It acts as a proxy.
 So each request on a resource is directed to one of the Microservices:
 - `.../api/v1/order-management`: Orders Microservice;
 - `.../api/v1/payment-management`: Payments Microservice;